 To kick things off, here are a few fun influencer marketing statistics to pique your interest:

-Anticipated for 2023, approximately 78.6% of U.S. marketers within companies exceeding 100 employees were projected to leverage influencers for marketing endeavors.
+In 2024, approximately 82.7% of U.S. marketers within companies exceeding 100 employees were projected to leverage influencers for marketing endeavors.
 On a global scale, the influencer marketing market reached a valuation of 21.1 billion U.S. dollars for 2023.

 44% of influencers say they like teaming up with brands to make content that matters to their followers.
 These creators understand that being real and truthful is what makes them valuable to their audience.